yipoh/AesBench/data_release/README.md

 We will send you the unzip password as soon as possible.

+``NOTE: Please note that AesBench is a purely scientific research, non-profit, non-commercial project; the use of the process of strict compliance with Creative Commons Attribution-NonCommercial (CC BY-NC), such as the use of the data, is found to be training models; we reserve the right to take ALL measures. ``

 ## Evaluation
 Here is an example code for evaluating through API style, please fit the according lines for evaluating your own MLLMs.